Goutham123-l/Timetable/README.md

 ## 5. Log in

 Open http://localhost:5173 in your browser.
-Seeded demo accounts (password for all: `password123`):
+Seeded demo account emails (passwords are set in `backend/prisma/seed.js` — not documented here for security; check that file directly, or change them to your own before seeding):

 | Role    | Email                  |
 |---------|------------------------|